 Unfortunately, there are many circumstances beyond our control that can interrupt your power supply without warning, such as storms, lightning strikes, wildlife coming into contact with powerlines, build up of pollution, and damage to our equipment caused by trees, vandalism or vehicle accidents.
 You can report electricity supply problems or life-threatening emergencies, such as wires down, by calling us on 13 13 51 (24 hours a day).

-If you experience a power interruption of 12 hours or more, you may be eligible for a payment under the Extended Outage Payment Scheme.
+If you experience a power outage of 12 hours or more, you may be eligible for a payment under the Extended Outage Payment Scheme.
 For more information or an application form, please call us on 13 10 87 or refer to the 'Your power supply' section of our website.

 Sometimes it may be necessary for us to interrupt your power supply so we can safely carry out maintenance work or improve the network.

-Our guarantee: We will notify you of the interruption at least three business days in advance, either in person, by telephone or by placing a notification card in your letterbox.
+Our guarantee: We will notify you of the outage at least three business days in advance, either in person, by telephone or by placing a notification card in your letterbox.
 If you do not receive this, you may be eligible for a $50 payment as compensation.
 To apply, please call us on 13 10 87 or visit the 'Your power supply' section of our website.
-You will need to contact us within 60 days of the power interruption to register your claim.
+You will need to contact us within 60 days of the power outage to register your claim.